 Redwood City, CA 94065

-As a general rule, as long as spouses live together, they owe each other a mutual duty of financial support.
+As a general rule, spouses owe each other a mutual duty of financial support.
 After the spouses physically separate, and until they either settle their case or go to trial, a temporary spousal support order is usually agreed to by the parties or is issued by the court, so both spouses have the means to continue some semblance of the marital lifestyle.
 The courts do have discretion, however, to deny a spouse’s request for spousal support, if the court believes: (a) that spousal support is not necessary for the requesting spouse to maintain the marital standard of living; (b) the paying spouse is unable to afford to pay spousal support; (c) there is evidence that the requesting spouse also committed domestic violence against the other spouse; (d) the court believes that ordering one spouse to pay spousal support would be unfair.
 When spouses settle the spousal support issue or when a court holds a trial on the spousal support issue, they must consider the following factors:

 Marital Standard of Living - The starting point in the weighing process is to determine the standard of living established during the marriage.
 This is sometimes characterized as “upper class,” “working class,” “low income,” or “impoverished.”
 The higher the standard of living during marriage, the more likely it is that spousal support will be available.

 Ability to Maintain Marital Standard of Living - The next step is to decide whether the parties' respective income is sufficient to maintain the marital standard of living.